mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 The
 [server_id](https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#server_id)
-used when replicating from the master in direct replication mode.
+used when replicating from the primary in direct replication mode.
 The default value is 1234.
 This parameter was added in MaxScale 2.5.7.

 ### `match`